mulllhausen/parse-saldo-receipt-scanner-logfile/README.md

 the data into a CSV file.
 [Install golang](https://go.dev/dl/) then run it like this:

-    go run parse_log.go
+    go run .

+build:

+    go build -o parse-saldo-logfile.exe

-if you want debugging:
+if you want debugging in vscode:

     go install github.com/go-delve/delve/cmd/dlv@latest